 There’s something exciting about a fresh tomato grown in a garden.
 When done correctly, these plants can produce plump, juicy fruits with vibrant colors.
 Unfortunately, when winter sets in, your sun-loving tomatoes will struggle to thrive.
 It’s no wonder people have been trying to grow tomatoes indoors.
-And with the proper care and good artificial light, it’s possible to grow flavorful tomato plants indoors.
-That said, taking on indoor tomatoes is not for the faint of heart.
+And with the proper care and good artificial light, it’s possible to grow tomatoes indoors.
+That said, going this route is not for the faint of heart.
 It’s not as easy as growing leafy greens or herbs indoors.

 Can You Grow Tomatoes Indoors?